 There are three different categories of quality measures (QMs), and each of these categories uses a different way to collect data.
 The three categories are Oasis-Based, Claims-Based, and Home Health Consumer Assessment of Healthcare Providers and Systems (HHCAHPS)-Based.

-- Outcomes & Assessment Information Set (OASIS): The quality measures (QMs) are based on OASIS data that home health agencies (HHAs) collect and submit for patients covered by Medicare, Medicaid, Medicare Advantage, and Medicaid managed care plans.
+- Outcomes & Assessment Information Set (OASIS): The quality measures (QMs) are based on OASIS data that home health agencies (HHAs) collect and submit for all patients.
+As of July 1st, 2025 agencies must submit OASIS for *all patients, regardless of payor.

 - Medicare fee-for-service (FFS) Claims: These are outcome measures used in the Home Health Quality Reporting Program (HH QRP) and are calculated using claims data submitted by home health agencies and other providers.